daniel071/gtkRamDownloader/README.md

 # Ram Downloader
 **Made in GTK and Rust.**

+<sub>Ram Downloader is a joke program.
+It doesn't actually download any RAM, I made this for fun and experience</sub>

 Ram Downloader is a simple GUI utility that helps download more RAM.
 You can select how much RAM you want to download and what CloudRAM protocol to use.